April 18

 CLEAR + SIMPLE = SEXY

-State your employment history with business names and, unless there’s one in every city, describe the type of business (“kebab window at music venue”) along with the city where the business is located.
-State the duration of employment in each position listed, along with your skills and experience.
 Concise language with bullet points and action words will make your resume easier to read and understand, endearing you to someone short on time who may have to filter through hundreds of resumes for a single position.

 NIFE SKILLZ

-Grammar and spelling mistakes put your competence and eye for detail into question, no matter how much experience you have had.
-Run a grammar and spell check AND have someone read it.
 Spellcheck will not let you know when you made a “friend” a “fiend”, nor when you testify that you are a “goof people person”.

 EXPERIENCED-ISH, OR HOW TO MAKE NEW WORK FOR YOU

-Not so seasoned yet?
-Highlight past experiences that are relative to a service-based industry.
-Have you done internships, volunteered or staged in food/drink environments?
+Have you interned, volunteered, or staged in food/drink environments?
 Get that on the page!
-Multi-tasking, interacting with different types of personalities and time management are necessary in any part of a restaurant.
+Multi-tasking, interacting with different types of personalities, and time management are necessary in any part of a restaurant.

 SERVICE INTERUPTUS: TACKY, TACKY, TACKY

-Keep your bunny slippers on and get your resume right to the hiring manager’s desk with Poached online.
-However, if you must drop your resume off in person, do so just before or within the first hour of opening.
-Never attempt this when the staff is obviously busy as you’re basically proving you’re insensitive to your potential co-workers and don’t understand the work – your résumé will get circular-filed before you can say, “order up”.
+However, if you must drop your resume off in person, do so before or within the first hour of opening.
+Never show up when the staff is obviously busy as you’re basically proving you’re insensitive to your potential co-workers and don’t understand the work.
+Your résumé will get circular-filed before you can say, “order up”.

 DID YOU ACTUALLY WANT THIS JOB?